pinano-discord/Pinano-Discord-Bot/README.md

 if you just want to jump in without install `nodenv`, make sure you look at [`.node-version`](.node-version) for the current version we are using.

-PS - MONGODB RUNNING IS REQUIRED!
+PS - You must have mongodb installed and running.